intel-unesp-mcp/infieri2019-session1/README.md

 available views: the *Core Histogram View* and the *Historical Utilization View*.
-In particular, the Core Histogram View displays the computational activity of all logical cores (*threads*), measured in percentage utilization, of the corresponding Xeon Phi coprocessor.
+In particular, the Core Histogram View displays the computational activity of all logical cores (*threads*), measured in percentage utilization, of the corresponding Xeon Phi™ coprocessor.

 To close the GUI application, type `fg` in the console and then hit ^C.
 For more information, please check the documentation available at